mihaiwebdev/mihaiwebdev/README.md

 - I'm a Full-Stack Developer who works a 9-to-5 and builds stuff from 5-to-9
 - I built <a href="https://video-repurpose.com" target="_blank">Video-Repurpose</a> and <a href="https://moviepicker.app" target="_blank">MoviePicker</a> to make life easier.
-- I’m always learning and committed to my path to greatness
+- Currently working on the Best Calisthenics AI-Powered App
-- 2025 Goals: Make 1000$ from a small project
+- 2025 Goals: Build useful apps

 ### Connect with me: